- Programs & Projects

 At the Native Nations Institute, we’re eager to support the development of scholars and researchers focused on Indigenous nation building.
 This fund is a way to learn even more about nation building from the latest research in a variety of fields.

-The funding includes up to $2,500 per student that can be used for expenses such as purchasing data; research participant costs; travel, including airfare, hotel, parking, meals, and mileage or other ground transportation expenses; and conference registration fees.
+Graduate students are eligible to receive up to $2,500 per student that can be used for expenses such as purchasing data, research participant costs, and conference registration fees.

 Incomplete applications will not be considered.

-If you have any questions, please contact Danielle Hiraldo.
+If you have any questions, please contact Mara Castro.